AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-datastream.md

 Learn how to configure a datastream for Adobe Experience Platform Web SDK.

-Datastreams tell Adobe Experience Platform Edge Network where to send data collected by Platform Web SDK.
+[Datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/overview) tell Adobe Experience Platform Edge Network where to send data collected by Platform Web SDK.
 In the datastreams configuration, you enable your Experience Cloud applications, your Experience Platform account, and event forwarding.
-See the [Fundamentals of Configuring a Datastream](https://experienceleague.adobe.com/en/docs/experience-platform/edge/fundamentals/datastreams) for more detailed information.

 ![Web SDK, datastreams, and Edge Network diagram](assets/dc-websdk-datastreams.png)